treeben77/rblx-open-cloud/docs/source/index.rst

 3. Add the following code to your project and replace ``api-key-from-step-2`` with the key you generated.

-   If you don't know how to get the universe or place ID read `Publishing Places with API
+   If you don't know how to get the experience or place ID read `Publishing Places with API
    Keys <https://create.roblox.com/docs/open-cloud/publishing-places-with-api-keys#:~:text=Find%20the%20experience,is%206985028626.>`__

 .. code:: py

    import rblxopencloud
-   # create a Universe object with your universe/experience ID and your api key
+   # create an Experience object with your experience ID and your api key
-   # TODO: replace '13058' with your universe ID
+   # TODO: replace '13058' with your experience ID
-   universe = rblxopencloud.Universe(13058, api_key="api-key-from-step-2")`
+   experience = rblxopencloud.Experience(13058, api_key="api-key-from-step-2")`

 4. If you want to start by accessing your game's data stores go to `Data Stores <#accessing-data-stores>`__ otherwise, you can go to